Source code for wolfgpu.cli

 [docs] WOLF_CLI_EXE = DATA_DIR / "wolfcli.exe"

-[docs] BENCHMARK_AGGREGATED_RESULT_FILE = Path(f"wolfgpu_benchmark_results_{VERSION.replace('.','_')}_{datetime.strftime(datetime.now(),'%Y-%m-%d_%H_%M') }.csv")
+[docs] BENCHMARK_AGGREGATED_RESULT_FILE = Path(f"wolfgpu_benchmark_results_{__version__.replace('.','_')}_{datetime.strftime(datetime.now(),'%Y-%m-%d_%H_%M') }.csv")

 # Test case: Crues/2021-07 Vesdre/CSC - Convention - ARNE/Data/Results/Verviers_repository/Simulations/scen_ref_corrected/Q25[50]_not_corctd # BIG_TEST=Path(__file__).parent / "data" / "Q50_not_corctd" # Crues\2021-07 Vesdre\CSC - Convention - ARNE\Data\Results\Q25\X1a - Hoegne - Tr 3 - Confluence Wayai - Forges Thiry